Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Samples/Data-Generator/Readme.md

    Once deleted, relaunch the application and make the edits and save again.
 This should fix the problem.

 4. How to update the config file of the data generator in configs
    >Solution: You can set the config of the data generator directly by editing the file named "ADDataGenConfig.json" in the directory location of the application.
-If this file is not preset, start the application and enter any input and click on "Save Configuration Changes" which will force this file to be created.
+If this file is not present, start the application and enter any input and click on "Save Configuration Changes" which will force this file to be created.
 Then you can modify this file directly.
 Once the application is relaunched it will use this saved config.

 For any additional questions, please feel free to contact us at adpcs_support@microsoft.com.